 Contact Us Today

-The VA does not automatically report Veterans who apply for disability benefits based on a mental health diagnosis, so privacy concerns shouldn’t keep you from accessing needed benefits you’ve earned in service of your country.
-Our legal team can explain your options if you are concerned about the possibility of losing your right to own firearms due to a PTSD diagnosis and help you determine the best way to proceed.
+The VA does not automatically report Veterans who apply for disability benefits based on a mental health diagnosis, and no particular PTSD or other mental health rating prohibits a Veteran from purchasing or owning firearms.
+Privacy concerns shouldn’t keep you from accessing needed benefits you’ve earned in service of your country.
+If you are concerned about seeking service connection for a mental health condition or increasing your mental health rating for fear of losing your gun rights, our legal team can explain your options and help you determine the best way to proceed.
 Contact the office of Sean Kendall, Attorney-at-Law, today to schedule a free, no-obligation consultation.